Vitols999/QMS-WIKI/DocFaqHandling.md

 QMS offers the following track editing methods:

-* Edit track in map window by going into the **track edit mode** and removing there single trackpoints.
+* Edit track in map window by going into the **track edit mode** and removing their single trackpoints.

     This method is very convenient because it is easy to identify and remove wrong trackpoints.